keyfactor-pub/terraform-provider-ejbca/docs/resources/certificate.md

   cn: Uses the Common Name from the CSR's Distinguished Name.dns: Uses the first DNS Name from the CSR's Subject Alternative Names (SANs).uri: Uses the first URI from the CSR's Subject Alternative Names (SANs).ip: Uses the first IP Address from the CSR's Subject Alternative Names (SANs).Custom Value: Any other string will be directly used as the End Entity Name.
   If the end_entity_name field is not explicitly set, the EJBCA Terraform Provider will attempt to determine the End Entity Name using the following default behavior:
   First, it will try to use the Common Name: It looks at the Common Name from the CSR's Distinguished Name.If the Common Name is not available, it will use the first DNS Name: It looks at the first DNS Name from the CSR's Subject Alternative Names (SANs).If the DNS Name is not available, it will use the first URI: It looks at the first URI from the CSR's Subject Alternative Names (SANs).If the URI is not available, it will use the first IP Address: It looks at the first IP Address from the CSR's Subject Alternative Names (SANs).**If none of the above are available, it will return an error.
+  Revocation
+  The EJBCA Certificate resource tracks certificate revocation to ensure that instantiated certificates are up-to-date and also match the state of the EJBCA issuing CA. If a certificate represented by a Certificate resource is revoked in EJBCA, Terraform plan will mark the certificate as revoked and force recreation upon the next apply.
+  If the certificate is revoked in EJBCA by means other than Terraform, destroy will detect this and return with awarning.
+  Automatic Certificate Renewal
+  The EJBCA Certificate resource supports 'automatic' certificate renewal via the early_renewal_hours attribute.
+If this value is greater than zero and the certificate is known to expire within the number of hours specified by this resource, Terraform plan will mark ready_for_renewal  to trigger recreation of the Certificate resource.
+Then, upon the next apply, the Certificate will be renewed.
 ---

 # ejbca_certificate (Resource)